 Research Contracts Associate

-Zackary Rothman, JD, joined BODFI as a Research Contracts Associate in 2018.
-He is responsible for drafting, reviewing, and negotiating a variety of research agreements with corporate sponsors and collaborating institutions.
+Nicole Brubaker Dawson, JD, joined BODFI as a Research Contracts Specialist in August 2021.
+She is responsible for the drafting, reviewing, and negotiation of a variety of academic and corporate research agreements among industry sponsors, universities,

 Finance and Operations